 Transcend isn’t alone here either, I found an Xcellon reader on B&H, doing the same thing.
 It ships with both Type-A to USB3 micro-b and Type-C to USB3 micro-b cables and therefore is a “USB-C” product.

-Maybe, I’m just asking too much or something, but I don’t think it’s unreadable to ask for devices marketed as USB-C devices to have USB-C ports and not just a different cable
+Maybe, I’m just asking too much or something, but I don’t think it’s unreasonable to ask for devices marketed as USB-C devices to have USB-C ports and not just a different cable

 This is another problem with the type-c standard.
 The only thing that’s required in a USB-C port, and cable, is USB 2 capabilities.
 USB 3.1 super speed isn’t a requirement, especially if you’re terminating the cable with a Type-A connector on the other end.